Inpatient Rehab in Nevada

 Treatment included:

-• Rehab for adult women, co-occurring addiction and mental health treatment and adult men
+• Rehab for LGBT, adult women and rehab for adult men

 • Accepts Federal funding